vancuongbui/vnt_contract/vnt_test_network.md

 The assignment of the uint256 type needs to use the keyword U256 to convert the number.
 Assignment to the address type needs to use the keyword Address to convert the string.
 Usage of U256 and U256From: U256 can be used for uint256 type initialization and the conversion of numeric constants in the method body, U256From can only be used for the conversion of string constants and variables in the method body

-Usage of Address and AddressFrom: Address can be used for the initialization of address type and the conversion of string constants in the method body, AddressFrom can only be used for the conversion of string constants and variables in the method body
+### Usage of Address and AddressFrom:
+Address can be used for the initialization of address type and the conversion of string constants in the method body, AddressFrom can only be used for the conversion of string constants and variables in the method body

+- Note: to asign address to available, this address has to be initiated first:
+  KEY address addr2;
+  address addr1 = Address("0x1");

 KEY uint256 var1 = U256(1000000000000);
 KEY address var82 = Address("0xaaa");